waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LESSON 15:** The elevated platform in the eastern part of Mt.
 Moon B2F, accessed via the steps at (29,8), is a confirmed dead end.
 The path forward is not there.

-- **LESSON 15:** The elevated platform in the eastern part of Mt.
-Moon B2F, accessed via the steps at (29,8), is a confirmed dead end.
-The path forward is not there.

 - **LESSON 16:** I ignored my own explicit warning in Lesson 12 and re-entered the eastern dead-end loop of Mt.
 Moon B2F.
 I must review my notes for a specific area *before* entering it to avoid repeating such a colossal waste of time.